Roasted Red Pepper Tapenade

 Tapenade is a French term for a mixture of pureed ingredients that usually include olives, capers, and anchovies.
 This recipe uses roasted red peppers, artichokes, and capers as the main ingredients and is fabulous when all combined.

-Ingredients Needed to Make Roasted Red Pepper Tapenade
+Ingredients for Roasted Red Pepper Tapenade

 - extra virgin olive oil